castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

 Append `-h` to display the command options.

-The command is executed for the application and for every application in the application's dependency tree.
+The command is executed for the application and every application in the application's dependency tree.
 The individual commands are executed in dependency order starting with the leaves of the dependency tree (see [Deploy the CDK Application and its Dependencies](#deploy-the-cdk-application-and-its-dependencies)).

-The environment configurations `dev`, `stage` and `prod` have been predefined and can be adjusted according to the project needs.
+The environment configurations `dev`, `stage` and `prod` have been predefined and can be adjusted according to the project's needs.

 #### destroy